peregr956/lifepath-planner/docs/roadmap.md

 ### MVP Core Complete

 - **Phases 0-4 Complete**: Foundation, ingestion, clarification, deterministic engine, and optimization engine are all implemented and functional.
+- **Vercel Migration Complete**: The application has been migrated from a multi-service Python architecture to a **unified Vercel serverless architecture**.
 - **AI Integration Complete**: OpenAI integration for clarification questions, budget normalization, and suggestions is fully implemented and operational.
 - Deterministic clarification UI schema, persistence, retry logic, telemetry, and rate limiting landed (see `docs/archive/pre_integration_prompts.md` for the execution history).
 - LLM adapter boundary and operational guardrails are documented in `docs/llm_adapter.md` and `docs/operations.md`.